Sunday, January 28, 2007

 Jeff Brown is Brilliant!

 Jeff Brown, Philly Inquirer finance columnist, wrote a farewell column today which is brilliant in its simplicity.
 Now that he is going freelance and cutting back from three weekly columns to one, he distilled his financial educational principles, gleaned from both his research and personal experience.
 In money management, says he, "success comes from smart budgeting, not super-smart investing".
 The sooner you start saving money, and the bigger the percentage of your income you can save, the sooner you will reach your financial goals.
 Like, in Brown's case, going freelance at age 50.
-You don't have to do anything clever, really, you just have to be smart about living beneath your means.

 He adds something very important to this simple formula.
 Even though he and his wife were able to put away 30% of their pretax income as journalists (read "not whopping incomes"), they did not feel deprived.
 Here is more wisdom: "Thrifty budgeting isn't about a life of want, it's about trimming the things that don't really matter - so that you can have the things that do."